 Oats are milled in a way that they retain their nutritional value and form flecks in baked goods like cookies and brownies.

 Oat flour is a type of flour that is made out of oats.

 Oats are grown in a number of countries throughout the world, mainly for animal feed and breakfast cereals.

 They can also be used to make oat flour which has been gaining popularity as a gluten-free alternative to wheat flour.

 People who have allergies or intolerances to gluten tend to choose oat flour instead because it doesn’t contain any gluten.

-How To Make Oat Flour In A Blender
+How To Grind Oats In A Blender

 Oat flour is a great alternative to wheat flour because it’s gluten-free and low in carbs.

 But if you want to start baking with oat flour, the first thing that might come up is how do I make my own?